Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 It's really hard not to feel bad for Jean; he entered the Survey Corps to help protect humanity and now he was deliberately being told to shoot to kill when the Human Suppression Task Force is on the Special Ops. trail.
 It gets even worse as he has one of the members at gunpoint, but he yells at her not to move or he'll shoot.
 His mercy ends up with him at the member's gunpoint after she kicks the rifle out of his hands and it leads to a Dead Hat Shot..

 It's possibly made sadder that the one panically yelling his name is Mikasa.
-For all that she appears to barely notice his existence, it's nice to see proof that she does care about him and reacts frantically when it appears he's about to be killed.
+For all that she appears to barely notice his existence, we see that she does care about him and reacts frantically when it appears he's about to be killed.

 The death of Levi's former friends and comrades in A Choice With No Regrets, Isabel and Farlan.
 What makes it a sad irony is that the events leading to their fate is very reminiscent of Eren's choice that inadvertently caused the death of Levi's squad later.
 In short, they're on an expedition when a terrible storm arrives, and Levi eventually makes the decision that he will go off alone to find Erwin and kill him in the confusion than stay with Isabel and Farlan.
 Shortly after doing so however, he finds the remnants of a Titan attack and realizes their footprints are headed straight back to where he left his friends.
 He internally scolds himself for making the wrong choice and arrives just in time to see Isabel getting eaten while she tearfully calls for her "Big Bro" (what she called Levi), followed by Farlan shortly afterwards simply waving his hand sadly at him before being devoured as well.